 It is desirable that children arrive at school between 8:30am and 8:40 am.
-This enables them to hang up their school bag and play, which provides for a well-organised start to the learning day at 8:50am.
+This gives them time to hang up their school bag and play prior to school starting, which provides a positive start to the learning day.

 All children who walk home should be home by 3:30pm at the latest.
 Children are not detained for any reason after school.
-However, some school sports practices may occur at this time
+However, some school sports practices may occur at this time.